nekos-best/docs/src/README.md

 ## Why nekos.best?

-**7 reasons to switch to us:**
+**8 reasons to switch to us:**

 1. No authorization needed.
 Not even an API key.

+2. Wide variety of endpoints.
+We currently have `35` of them.

-2. Our API is fully SFW.
+3. Our API is fully SFW.
 You will never worry about NSFW/lewd images or GIFs.

-3. Organized assets.
+4. Organized assets.
 Images and GIFs are separated based by their category.

-4. Fast response times and 99.9% uptime.
+5. Fast response times and 99.9% uptime.
 For projects that stability and performance matters.

-5. CORS is enabled for those who want to use our collection on their websites.
+6. CORS is enabled for those who want to use our collection on their websites.

-6. Crediting creators of their work is very important for us.
+7. Crediting creators of their work is very important for us.
 That's why you get everything you need about the origin of the images and GIFs.

-7. We listen to our community and their feedback.
+8. We listen to our community and their feedback.

 ## Do you need help?
 Do you have any suggestions or feedback?